-Local experts on old and new 450 30 The expert (s) will: uPOPs inventory -50 50 - create a plan for estimation of the U-POPs releases in the selected media (air, water, land, product, residue); - collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; - create a database for potential sources for new U- POPs in the country; develop comprehensive work plans; organize regular meetings with the workgroup members; - collect data gained through emission estimation; - create the following POPs inventories: Releases of Annex C chemicals; • Overview of technical infrastructure - develop action plans on: • Action plan: measures to reduce releases from unintentional production (article 5); • Activity: research, development and monitoring (article 11); • Activity: technical and financial assistance (articles 12 and 13).
-Expert on socio-economic 400 10 The expert will gather information and should assessment assess socio-economic implications on new POPs use and their health and environmental effects related to new POPs exposure and summarize the findings in a comprehensive report.
-International mungs in a comprehensive report.
-Expert on new POPs 3,000 5 The expert will: management , - assist in the assessment of national institutional - capacities for POPs management, national POPs legislative, regulatory and enforcement capacities, national POPs socio-economic / health / environmental impacts; socio-economic implications of POPs reduction/elimination and POPs monitoring and research and development capacity; - provide relevant training and advice to the task teams and review documents and reports; - assist in development of criteria for prioritizing POPs and options for POPs reduction and elimination; - provide advice on identifying barriers to the phase- out, reduction, remediation and disposal of POPs and actions to remove them, raising awareness and information exchange mechanisms, necessary capacity-building activities technology and know- how transfer needs and estimation of investment costs; - lead the work related to identification of NIP targets, timeframes and indicators; - conduct the initial cost estimate for NIP execution.
+Local experts on old and new unintentional POPs inventory 700 24 The expert (s) will: - create a plan for estimation of the unintentional POPs releases in the selected media (air, water, land, product, residue); - collect information on the national technical infrastructure for POPs analysis, handling, transportation, disposal, monitoring capacity and other relevant technical expertise; - create a database for potential sources for new unintentional POPs in the country; - develop comprehensive work plans; - organize regular meetings with the workgroup members; - collect data gained through emission estimation; - create the following POPs inventories: • Releases of Annex C chemicals; • Overview of technical infrastructure - develop action plans on: • Action plan: measures to reduce releases from unintentional production (article 5); • Activity: research, development and monitoring (article 11); • Activity: technical and financial assistance (articles 12 and 13) Expert on socio-economic assessment International 500 10 (articles 12 and 13).
+The expert will: - gather information and should assess socioeconomic implications on new POPs use and their health and environmental effects related to new POPs exposure and summarize the findings in a comprehensive report; - emphazise the assessment report on gender dimensions of national new POPs use and reduction, and will elaborate the potential benefits by the reduction of new POPs use and/or the use of new POPs in an environmentally sound manner.

+Expert on new POPs 3,000 5 The expert will: management , - assist in the assessment of national institutional capacities for POPs management, national POPs legislative, regulatory and enforcement capacities, national POPs socio-economic / health / environmental impacts; socio-economic implications of POPs reduction/elimination and POPs monitoring and research and development capacity; - provide relevant training and advice to the task teams and review documents and reports; - assist in development of criteria for prioritizing POPs and options for POPs reduction and elimination; - provide advice on identifying barriers to the phase- out, reduction, remediation and disposal of POPs and actions to remove them, raising awareness and information exchange mechanisms, necessary capacity-building activities technology and know- how transfer needs and estimation of investment costs; - lead the work related to identification of NIP targets, timeframes and indicators; - conduct the initial cost estimate for NIP execution.